JuliaData/JuliaDB.jl/docs/src/index.md

 sampledata[Date("2010-06-01"), "GOOGL"] # Get GOOGL's data for June 2010
 ```

 Above, we are indexing the table with a specific index value (`2010-06-01`, `"GOOGL"`).
-Here our `DTable` behaved like a dictionary, giving the value stored at a given key.
+Here our `DNDSparse` behaved like a dictionary, giving the value stored at a given key.
 The result is a [`NamedTuple`](https://github.com/blackrock/NamedTuples.jl) object containing 5 fields which of the same names as the data columns.

 !!! info
     The result of indexing into a table can be